waso/waso/README.md

 ## Hi, I'm Waldemar

-Full-stack developer from Katowice, Poland, building tools that make developers' lives easier.
+Full-stack developer from Poland, building tools for fun and profit.

 ### About Me